jpcx/node-kraken-api/docs/namespaces/API/Calls.md

 ##### Throws:

-Throws 'Invalid method' if method is not found in [Settings~Config](https://github.com/jpcx/node-kraken-api/blob/develop/docs/namespaces/Settings.md#~Config).
+Throws 'Bad arguments' or 'Bad method' errors if arguments are invalid.

 Type